IvoIvanov77/Teamwork-2-Online-Ticket-Store/README.md

 # Online Ticket Store

-This is the second assignment in the Teamwork Course @ SoftUni.
+This is the second assignment in the [Practical Teamwork course]( https://softuni.bg/trainings/1799/practical-teamwork-sept-2017)  @ SoftUni.

 Topic: **Requirements and Prototyping.**